MichaelD58/Distorted-Integers/README.md

 ### Execution
 It should suffice to call the following on a lab machine if tutors’ permissions are equally restrictive:

-cd
+-cd

-/usr/bin/python3 -m venv venv_cs2006
+-/usr/bin/python3 -m venv venv_cs2006

-source ~/venv_cs2006/bin/activate
+-source ~/venv_cs2006/bin/activate

-pip install coverage
+-pip install coverage

-cd <project_code_directory>
+-cd <project_code_directory>

-coverage run -m unittest discover
+-coverage run -m unittest discover

-coverage report
+-coverage report

-coverage html
+-coverage html

 The last two points are only necessary to check the coverage – the third last command will run the tests.
 Once finished with the virtual environment, call:

-deactivate
+-deactivate

 to deactivate it.
 If a virtual environment is not required to install packages, then simply ignore the first three